mvysny/mvysny.github.io/_posts/2023-1-26-2-vaadin-apps-1-nginx.md

 The file is served from `/var/www/html/index.nginx-debian.html` via the rule present in the `/etc/nginx/sites-enabled/default` file.

 We'll run two Vaadin apps from docker: [vaadin-boot-example-gradle](https://github.com/mvysny/vaadin-boot-example-gradle) and [beverage-buddy-vok](https://github.com/mvysny/beverage-buddy-vok).
-Run the following in your terminal:
+To build docker images out of those apps, run the following in your terminal:

 ```bash
 git clone https://github.com/mvysny/vaadin-boot-example-gradle